-- Humans have a duty of care to minimise physical and psychological suffering of animals resulting from human activity.
+3. Humans have a duty of care to minimise physical and psychological suffering of animals resulting from human activity.

-- Strong animal welfare standards are necessary.
+4. Strong animal welfare standards and laws are necessary.

-- Native animals and their habitats are at particular risk and require stringent protections.
+5. Native animals and their habitats are at particular risk and require stringent protections.

 The Australian Greens want: